Ashbourne Baptist Church

 2018: The year when

-Valentine's Day & Shrovetide coincide
+Valentine's Day & Shrovetide Collide!

 2018 Ashbourne Royal Shrovetide Football ball, overlaid with red hearts for Valentine's Day